-- Cleaning your Facelift incisions.
-Soak a Q-tip with a diluted solution of 50% hydrogen peroxide and water.
+- Cleaning your incisions: Soak a Q-tip with a diluted solution of 50% hydrogen peroxide and water.
 Gently apply the Q-tip over your suture lines 2 times daily.
 Then use a clean Q-top or gauze to gently pat dry the incision line.
 Finally, apply a generous amount of antibacterial ointment with a Q-tip to keep your incision sites moist.
-Keeping your sutures lubricated with ointment is less painful to remove and allows the incision lines to heal with minimal scarring. - Fat Grafting Donor Site Dressing.
-A dressing is placed around the donor area.
-Keep this dressing dry and remove after 2 days.
-The sutures are absorbable in these areas and will need a light coat of antibiotic ointment to breakdown.
-No further wound care is necessary. - NO Cold Compress.
-Following surgery, cold compresses may NOT be used.
-Cold temperatures tend to decrease the chance of survival of the fat that was grafted. - Makeup.
-Do not use make-up on your eyes for the first 12 days after surgery.
-After 12 days, you may apply makeup along your incisions to camouflage any bruising or redness. - Crusting.
-Occasionally crusting will occur around the sutures.
+Keeping your sutures lubricated with ointment is less painful to remove and allows the incision lines to heal with minimal scarring. - Crusting: Occasionally crusting will occur around the sutures.
 Do not try to remove this yourself.
 This is normal and will resolve.
-Cleaning your incisions daily will minimize crusting. - ACE wrap.
-Always keep the elastic ACE wrap in place after cleaning sutures and incision lines for the first 5 days after surgery.
-Days 5 - 12 after surgery the ACE wrap should be worn any time you sleep (naps and at night). - Sun Exposure.
-Avoid sun exposure as much as possible.
+Cleaning your incisions daily will minimize crusting. - ACE wrap: Always keep the elastic ACE wrap in place after cleaning sutures and incision lines for the first 5 days after surgery.
+Days 5 12 after surgery the ACE wrap should be worn any time you sleep (naps and at night). - Sun Exposure: Avoid sun exposure as much as possible.
 This will optimize scar healing and minimize swelling.
 During the first year after surgery, it is crucial to use an SPF of 30+ with Zinc Oxide, cover your incisions with your hair or a sun hat when outdoors.
 Even mild sunburn can cause permanent discoloration, worsen swelling, and irritate an incision that is healing.